Discover the best period to go in Greece!

 With the biggest part of the population concentrated in the urban centers, Athens, Thessaloniki and other large cities are vivid at any time of the year.

-No matter when you choose to visit the Greek cities, it is certain that there will be plenty of things to do and the streets will be busy 24/7.
+No matter when you choose to visit the Greek cities, it is certain that there will be plenty of things to do.

-However, they say that there is an exception to every rule: August is the only time of the year when even the most densely populated cities like Athens get unexpectedly deserted, since most of the locals prefer to spend their days off of work in the countryside.
+However, they say that there is an exception to every rule: August is the only time of the year when even the most densely populated cities like Athens become less crowded since most of the locals prefer to spend their leave in the countryside.

 A similar event may occur during Easter.
-Even though the majority of shops and restaurants are closed during this time of the year, you can use the desolate streets of August to your advantage in order to see some landmarks, stroll around the picturesque historic centers located in the heart of big cities or, in the case of Athens, explore the long coastline and the many beaches known as the Athens Riviera.
+Even though a large part of shops and restaurants are closed during this time of the year, you can use the desolate streets of August to your advantage in order to see some landmarks, stroll around the picturesque historic centers located in the heart of big cities or, in the case of Athens, explore the long coastline and the many beaches known as the Athens Riviera.

 One of the highlights of finding yourself in Athens in August is that you can follow the tradition of going to the Acropolis of Athens or Cape Sounio to enjoy the August full moon.

-Last but not least, the greatest party takes place every February in Patra, during the carnival season.
+Last but not least, a lively parade takes place every year before Easter (usually in February or March) in Patra during the carnival season.

 Best time for the mainland

-Greece has been blessed with great diversity in terms of landscapes and the natural sceneries you will come across in the mainland are much different than what you usually see on the islands.
+Greece has been blessed with great diversity in terms of landscapes and the natural sceneries you will come across on the mainland are much different than what you usually encounter on the islands.

-Valleys, forests, rocky mountains and hillside villages make up the most part of the mainland outside the cities and towns.
+Valleys, forests, rocky mountains and hillside villages make up most of the mainland outside the cities and towns.

-Bear in mind that heavy snowfall can affect transfers by making driving quite challenging and in some cases, small mountainous villages may get temporarily cut off by the snow.
+Bear in mind that heavy snowfall can affect transportation by making driving quite challenging and in some cases, small mountainous villages may get temporarily cut off by the snow.

 Visit during Holidays and Festivals